UCSF Policy on Student Conduct and Discipline

 VI.
 Administration of Student Discipline

-In matters related to alleged violations of the Grounds for Discipline 102.02 to 102.26, the Dean’s designee shall be Student Life’s Student Conduct Officer.
+In matters related to alleged violations of the Grounds for Discipline 102.02 to 102.25, and 102.28 the Dean’s designee shall be Student Life’s Student Conduct Officer.

 A. Student Rights